- Plan / Information (Français)

 © 2007 Musée du Louvre / Angèle Dequier

-Hendrickje Stoffels was the model for the figure of Bathsheba, the wife of Uriah, a general of King David's army.
-The king upon seeing Bathsheba bathing, had her summoned, and led her into adultery.
+Bathsheba was the wife of Uriah, a general of King David's army.
+The king, upon seeing Bathsheba bathing, had her summoned, and led her into adultery.
 In this, one of his major works, the artist focuses his representation of the episode on Bathesheba at her bath.
-She is portrayed as both victim and sinner, deeply disturbed by the royal message.
+She is portrayed deeply disturbed by the royal message.
 David is absent here, but can be seen in the painting by Jan Massys (INV.
 1446) Room 11.

 A biblical episode

 A nude young woman is sitting on pure white drapery, a letter in her hand.
 She appears to be lost in thought, as an elderly maidservant with an Oriental-style headdress washes her feet.
 The young woman is the beautiful Bathsheba.
 King David had seen her bathing from the terrace of his palace, and fallen passionately in love with her.
 He summoned her with a letter, before sending her husband, the general Uriah, to certain death in battle.
 God later punished this illicit liaison: the adulterous couple's firstborn son would perish.
 Unlike many other painters (such as Jan Massys), Rembrandt chose to focus on Bathsheba's reaction to the royal summons; he did not portray David's desire, nor any other anecdotal detail.
 The result is psychologically powerful and profoundly moving.

 Sadness and sensuality